Padmanabh03/Simon/README.md

 5]If you fail to repeat a sequence exactly, Simon responds with a "RAZZ" sound.
 This means you've lost, and the sequence of signals ends.

+You can also enjoy this game with your friends and family